nbdd0121/make.js/README.md

 Of the 4 modules, `basic`, `make` and `file` are loaded by default.<br/>
 When modules are loaded, its functions are added to the global object, so you can use them directly.<br/>
-You can also access these functions in namespace, for example, `basic.exec` is the same as `exec`.<br/>
 Loaded modules can be accessed by `loadedModules`.

 To load a module explicitly, use `use('module_name')`.<br/>